hvianna/audioMotion-app/docs/README.md

 ### Special thanks <!-- {docsify-ignore} -->

-I would like to thank my wife **Virginia** for her continued support, encouragement and feedback! :kissing_heart:
+I would like to thank:

+My wife **Virginia**, for her never-ending love and support! 💞

-[Yuji Koike](https://www.ykcircus.com/) for his great [Soniq Viewer for iOS](https://itunes.apple.com/us/app/soniq-viewer/id448343005), which inspired me to create **audioMotion.**
+[Yuji Koike](http://ykcircus.com), for his great [Soniq Viewer for iOS](https://itunes.apple.com/us/app/soniq-viewer/id448343005), which inspired me to create **audioMotion.**

-And all the developers and content creators for the resources listed below.
+And all the developers and content creators, for the resources listed below.

 ### JavaScript libraries <!-- {docsify-ignore} -->